HVML/PurC/README.md

 ### Our Solution

+During the development of [HybridOS], [Vincent Wei] proposed a new-style, general-purpose, and easy-to-learn programming language called `HVML`.

 HVML is a programmable markup language.
 Like HTML, HVML uses markups to define program structure and data, but unlike HTML, HVML is programmable and dynamic.